Monte Paschi board meets on timing of cash call

-MILAN Dec 12 The board of Banca Monte dei Paschi di Siena will meet on Thursday to discuss a request by its top shareholder to delay a 3 billion euro ($4 billion) rights issue which the bailed-out Italian lender needs to carry out to stave off nationalisation.
+MILAN The board of Banca Monte dei Paschi di Siena (BMPS.MI) will meet on Thursday to discuss a request by its top shareholder to delay a 3 billion euro ($4 billion) rights issue which the bailed-out Italian lender needs to carry out to stave off nationalisation.

 Italy's third-largest bank by branches was aiming to launch the rights issue in January, but its top shareholder, the Monte dei Paschi banking foundation, has threatened to vote against the cash call unless its start is delayed until at least May 12.